Asthma Treatment and Monitoring

 What Is Asthma?

-Asthma is a non-communicable chronic health condition that affects the airways of the lungs and affects millions of people nationwide.
-Asthma is often diagnosed in childhood and can resolve in adulthood or continue for the rest of a patient's life.
+Asthma is a non-communicable, chronic health condition that affects the lungs’ airways and millions of people nationwide.
+Asthma is often diagnosed in childhood and can resolve in adulthood or continue for the rest of a patient’s life.
 Several studies postulate the cause of asthma, but there is no definitive cause.

 Genetics, age, environmental exposures, smoking, and a history of allergies are thought to play a role in asthma severity and development.
 Clinical presentation of asthma often includes trouble breathing, chronic airway inflammation, and airway hyperresponsiveness.
 Assessment for asthma often includes patient history, clinical presentation, spirometry testing, and pulmonary function tests (PFTs).